4 KEY FACTORS

 2. Salt Concentration

-The pure mineral compounds for Epsom salts are magnesium and sulfate, both readily absorbed through the skin.
+The pure mineral compounds for Epsom salts are magnesium and sulfate, both easily absorbed through the skin.
 Magnesium plays a number of roles in the body including regulating the activity of over 325 enzymes reducing inflammation and helping muscle and nerve functions.
 It is important for combatting stress and fluid retention and calming the nervous system.
 Sulfates help improve the absorption of nutrients and flush toxins.

 Salt from the Dead Sea